tristandijkstra/SmallObjectTracking/README.md

 # Small Space Object Tracking
 Space Debris Radar Tracking Capabilities assessment | Microsat Engineering project
-## Original Repository.
+## Original Work
-The core functioning of this software was developed in collaboration with other
+The core functioning of this software was developed in collaboration with another team.
+The original repository can be found here: https://github.com/tristandijkstra/SpaceDebrisTracking

 ## Setup
 The tool requires spacetrack log in credentials obtained from https://www.space-track.org/.